DimEvil/tutorial-qgis-maxent/README.md

-### Option 2: Draw your own training polygon in Qgis
+### Option 2: Draw your own training polygon in Qgis to clip raster files

 - Open your (Cleaned) occurrences layes in Qgis
 - In Layers, choose Create "New shapefile"" layer